 Read the Safety and Security section on the country information page.

 If you decide to travel to Turkey:

-Southeast Turkey and the Syrian Border – Level 4: Do Not Travel
+Areas Near Syrian and Iraq Borders – Level 4: Do Not Travel

 Visit our website for Travel to High-Risk Areas.

 Last Update: Reissued after periodic review with edits to information on terrorism and areas near Syrian and Iraq Borders.